neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 RETURN DISTINCT head(labels(a)) AS This, type(r) as To, head(labels(b)) AS That LIMIT 10;
 ```
+It returns the schema of this data set, specifically, how different node types are related to one another.
 You should get a result that looks something like:

 ```
 This	To			That